 As it turns out, the answer is yes.
 Even though the U.S. economy was badly hit with the subprime meltdown, recovery was quickly underway.
 In particular, auto sales have been on the rise.
 In 2015, U.S. auto sales reached a record of 17.47 million vehicles, surpassing the previous record of 17.41 million vehicles in 2000.
 (Source: “U.S. auto sales in 2015 set record after strong December,” Reuters, January 5, 2016.)

 As one of the major automakers in the country, General Motors has climbed out of the doldrums.
 In 2015, the company generated a record net income of $9.7 billion, and GM stock’s adjusted earnings per share increased 65% year-over-year to $5.02.
 (Source: “GM Reports Record Net Income of $9.7 Billion and Record EBIT-Adjusted of $10.8 Billion for 2015,” General Motors Company, February 3, 2016.)

 At the same time, the company is also returning value to shareholders.
 Earlier this year, General Motors boosted its stock repurchase plan by 80% to $9.0 billion and extended the program through 2017.
 Moreover, GM also increased its quarterly dividend rate by six percent to $0.38 per share.
-With the increase, General Motors stock has an annual dividend yield of 4.78%.
+With the increase, General Motor’s dividend yield has reached 4.78%.
 (Source: “GM Increases Earnings Outlook for 2016; Announces Increased Return to Shareholders,” General Motors Company, January 13, 2016.)